jasonmar53/To-Do-List---Master-Detail/README.md

 Utilizes a Master/Detail Flow template when in landscape mode.

-The app-debug.apk is available to download
+The app-debug.apk is available to download.